 Other McCrindle studies show Australians consider their local shopping centre to be the most important gathering place for their community (44%)1.
-This is however the key area where to some extent Australians believe religion and spirituality should not be discussed.
+This is however the key area where Australians believe religion and spirituality should not be discussed, thus deeming discussions of religion and spirituality as inappropriate in the heart of their community.